coq/coq/doc/sphinx/proof-engine/tactics.rst

    ``forall A, ... -> A``.
 Excluding this kind of lemma can be avoided by setting the following flag:

-.. flag:: Universal Lemma Under Conjunction

-   This :term:`flag`, which preserves compatibility with versions of Coq prior to 8.4 is also available for :n:`apply @term in @ident` (see :tacn:`apply … in`).

-   .. deprecated:: 8.15

 .. tacn:: apply @term in @ident
    :name: apply … in